Suppressing chemotactic blow-up through a fast splitting scenario on the plane: Proof of the main results

 If we can find the $\delta$ such that our target strip $\mathcal{S}_\delta:=\{|x_2|\leq 2\delta\}$ is lying below and \emph{outside} the strip $\mathcal{S}[y_f, r]$, then the total mass in the strip $\mathcal{S}_\delta$ would be smaller than $\frac{1}{2R^2}M_f$.
 When $n^\ep(x,t)$ takes the role of $f(x)$ with $(y_f,V_f) \mapsto (\y+(t),\V+(t))$, the aim is to bound the strip $\mathcal{S}[\y+(t), r(t)]$ with radius $r(t)=R\sqrt{2\V+(t)/\M+}$ away from a fixed strip $\mathcal{S}_\delta$.
 To this end we collect the necessary estimates on $\y+(t), \V+(t)$ and complete the proof of the lemma in section \ref{sec:step1}.

-The \emph{second step}, carried in section \ref{sec:step2}, is to prove the main theorem with moderate mass constraint.
-Equipped with lemma \ref{cell distribution lemma} we can control the entropy and prove a weaker form of our main theorem for moderate size mass $M$ (which is still larger than the $8\pi$ barrier): \begin{thm} Consider the PKS equation \eqref{KS advection} with background fluid velocity \eqref{vector field b} subject to $H^s(s\geq 2)$ initial data with mass $M=|n_0|_1$, such that $(1+|x|^2)n_0\in L^1(\rr^2),\enskip n_0\log n_0\in L^1(\rr^2)$.
-Furthermore, assume $n_0$ is symmetric about the $x_1$-axis, \myb{and} that \eqref{initial configuration} holds.
-If the total mass does not exceed
+The \emph{second step}, carried in section \ref{sec:step2}, is to prove the main theorem under a \emph{constrained setup}: equipped with lemma \ref{cell distribution lemma} we can control the entropy and prove a weaker form of our main theorem for any $M<16\pi$ (which is still larger than the $8\pi$ barrier), under the constraint that the mass $M$ concentrates far enough from the $x_1$-axis.
+This is quantified in our next theorem.
+We recall that a small parameter $0<\eta\ll1$ was already quantified in lemma \ref{cell distribution lemma}. \begin{thm} Consider the PKS equation \eqref{KS advection} with background fluid velocity \eqref{vector field b} subject to $H^s(s\geq 2)$ initial data, symmetric about the $x_1$-axis, with mass $M=|n_0|_1< 16\pi$, and bounded second moment $(1+|x|^2)n_0\in L^1(\rr^2)$.
+If $\displaystyle R^2=M_+\frac{\y+^2(0)}{2\V+(0)}$ is large enough so that

-then there exists an $A=A( M, {\x2+(0)}, \V+(0),\eta)$ large such that the free energy solution to PKS \eqref{KS advection},\eqref{vector field b} exists for all time. \end{thm} Thus, as the ratio increases over the range $1<R <\infty$, \eqref{thm 1} yields global existence with an increasing amount of mass $8\pi <M <16\pi$.
+then there exists a large enough $A=A( M, {\x2+(0)}, \V+(0),\eta)$, such that the free energy solution to PKS \eqref{KS advection},\eqref{vector field b} exists for all time. \end{thm} Observe that $R$ is a dimensionless parameter and $R$ being large indicates that most of the mass concentrates away from the `critical' strip, ${\mathcal S}_\delta$ along the $x_1$-axis, namely --- either the center of mass $\y+$ is far enough and/or the mass variation $\V+/M_+ $ is small enough.
+Either way, we find that for any $M<16\pi$, if $R$ is large enough so that \eqref{constrained setup} holds, then \eqref{thm 1} yields global existence.
 Although theorem \ref{thm 1} is not as sharp as the main theorem, its proof is more illuminating and can be extended easily to prove the main theorem for the `limiting case' of any $M<16\pi$.
 We therefore include its proof in section \ref{sec:step2}.
 Finally, the \emph{third step} carried in section \ref{sec:step3} presents the proof of the main theorem \ref{thm 2}.
 We turn to a detailed discussion of the three steps.